Musicoin/orbiter/README.md

 The chain spec can be download [here]( https://github.com/immartian/rmc/releases/download/V0.1.0/rmc.json).

-Note: All Parity builds even with the spec above are not compatible with Musicoin any more after 9/8/2017.

 ## Syncing Blocks

 Run `node ./tools/catch.js` to start the `catch` script and listen to blocks.
 Run using your favorite background script runner (`pm2/forever/daemon`).
 The example for `pm2` is as follows: